WinglessWheel/Automated-Music-System-for-Retail/README.md

 ## Example
 In this project, we're looking at a case of a smaller store open from 09:00 to 21:00.
 If there are 20 or more customers in the store it is considered "busy", meaning there are a lot of customers.
 Under the condition we're calling normal for this store (less than 20 customers) we are playing slow music, increasing the time customers spend in store (dwell time) which should lead to higher gross sales.
 Under the condition where there are more than 20 customers at one given time we're playing music with a slightly higher tempo to try and make the customers feel like they're spending less time in line.
 This is perceptional and has been shown to differ from the actual time spent.
 Because of licensing, there is no music in the music folders in this example.
-Feel free to add whatever music you'd like to test the music.
+Feel free to add whatever music you'd like to test the system.

 ## How to use
 - Before you start: add music to the folders marked "music_low, mid, high".
 The system should automatically start playing music when the patcher is opened, selected automatically from a folder based on the current score.
-- If it doesn't start playing: Check the path for the music (in music player) and also check if the score evaluator gives any usable values.
+- If it doesn't start playing: Firstly try to restart the patcher a few times.
+There is a bug causing it to not start playback.
+If this doesn't help: Check the path for the music (in music player) and also check if the score evaluator gives any usable values.
 Check if the trigger object in the music player is active.
 - In presentation mode the only thing you can do is turning on or off the override and adjusting the volume.
 The volume should be calibrated upon installation and set as default in message box in the output section.
 When the override is turned off the volume will automatically be set back to default value.
 - The patch reads customers through a document.
 This is for demonstration purposes.
 Please see the section on Customer Counter for more information.

 ## Score evaluator
 - Checks if it is a weekday or weekend and checks if the customer number is lower or higher than the high range parameter in customer counter.
 - Can add multiple modules to evaluate.
 - Currently it has a range of 20, 30 and 40, where 20 chooses to slow music, 30 selects medium speed and 40 selects high tempo music.
-This can be used in various depending on the wanted musical output.
+This can be used in various ways depending on the wanted musical output.
 For example, if the music is categorised by modes, it can select different modes based on the wanted variables.
 In this example it works by looking at weekday or weekend.
 This gives it a score of either 10 or 20.
 Then it checks the number of customers.
-If this is lower than the high range (meaning there's a lot of customers for this virtual store) it will add 10, or if it is above the high range it will give add 20.
+If this is lower than the high range (meaning there's a lot of customers for this example store) it will add 10, or if it is above the high range it will give add 20.
 There is no way in this example that the score goes to 40 (but you can manually if you'd like to test).

 ## Music player
 - Chooses folder based on score from all relevant modules.